microsoft/service-fabric-observer/Documentation/Plugins.md

 ## How to implement an observer plugin using FO's extensibility model

+#### Note that starting in version 2.1.15, ClusterObserver supports the FO plugin model.
+So, you can build cluster-level monitoring plugins should you so desire.

 1. Create a new .NET Standard (2.0) library project.

 2. Install the latest Microsoft.ServiceFabricApps.FabricObserver.Extensibility nupkg from https://www.nuget.org/profiles/ServiceFabricApps into your plugin project.